 In developing and post-conflict areas, the involvement of women in the workplace is far harder to achieve than in our headquarters.
 We know that these are environments where - due to cultural restrictions, lack of opportunity and education - our Female First goal will be challenging to achieve.
-We are at the beginning of the journey but are already making progress.
-With over 2000 staff currently working in the field we have 9% female representation.
-In Yemen, for example, we have 32% representation of women in our field offices.
+With over 2000 staff working in the field we had 9% female representation when we started Female First in 2017; a year later this had increased to 17.8%.
+In Yemen, for example, we have 20% representation of women in our field offices.
 Change is possible.
 Female drivers, construction workers, demining managers, senior executives and board members are all considered at CTG.
 Our aim is to make this the norm, not the exception.